commercelayer/commercelayer-docs-resources/paypal_gateways/object.md

 ---
-description: A comprehensive list of the paypal gateway resource's attributes and relationships.
+description: A comprehensive list of the paypal gateway resource's attributes and relationships
 ---

 # The paypal gateway object